 Age is not a factor in the formula used to calculate BMI.
 But age does have an effect on ideal body weight.
-For children and teens under the age of 20, BMI is compared to age on a growth chart developed by the Centers for Disease Control and Prevention.
+For children and teens under the age of 20, BMI is compared to age on clinical growth charts developed by the Centers for Disease Control and Prevention.
 Your pediatrician can help you determine a healthy weight for a child or teenager.

 While the BMI measure is for all adults ages 20 and older, there's some evidence that a BMI of 18.5 to 24.9 is not a healthy goal for older adults.
 BMI doesn't distinguish between fat and muscle mass, even though your body fat levels impact your health.
 And because you tend to lose muscle and bone — and gain fat — as you age, BMI is less accurate in older adults.
 If you're concerned about your weight, consult your doctor for a personalized assessment.

 Use Body Fat Percentage

 While BMI is a useful tool to estimate how much you should weigh, BMI does not tell the whole story.
 It might not work if you're very athletic — that extra muscle mass might bump you into the "overweight" or "obese" category, even if you're at a low body fat level.